kadmuffin/jsnbs/README.md

 });
 ```

-You can also use `jsnbs` to modify or create new songs.
+If you want to modify or save nbs files with `jsnbs`, the code should be able to handle saving in most cases.

 ```javascript
 const jsnbs = require("jsnbs");